MarcoMuellner/domaindrivenjs/packages/core/src/entities/entities.md

 ## Built-in Behaviors

-All entities created with domainify have these built-in behaviors:
+All entities created with domaindrivenjs have these built-in behaviors:

 ### Mutability with Validation